 See "Fair Value of Financial Instruments" below for Trading revenue recognition discussions.

 Interest Income and Expense

-Interest income and Interest expense are a function of the level and mix of interest-earning assets and interestbearing liabilities, including Notes receivable, Receivables and Payables with Affiliates and the Parent, Borrowings, and the prevailing level, term structure and volatility of interest rates.
+Interest income and Interest expense are accrued for interest-earning assets and interest-bearing liabilities, including Notes receivable, Receivables and Payables with Affiliates and the Parent, and Borrowings.